Dragonfly Arts Magazine

 Literary Arts Submissions

-Poetry: submissions are limited to 3 poems
+Poetry: submissions are limited to 3 poems, with a word limit of 500 words per poem

-Prose/Fiction: should be double spaced and not exceed 4,000 words
+Prose/Fiction: should be double spaced and not exceed 1,000 words

 Visual Arts Submissions